xaved88/bottled_ai/rs/calculator/dev_and_status_notes.md

 This is where we'll keep the status of the calculator organized for a bit, what next steps are, total prio lists, etc.

-So the concept for card draw...
-We'll create a new "card_draw" card.
-Would be great if we could give it an internal stat for "How much energy it had left" (though we could also just create 4 new cards for 3+, 2, 1, 0)...
-Card draw will give you those into your hand.

-Yeah, let's just do 4 different cards for right now, because that will fit best in it.

 ## NEXT FEATURES
 - ~~card draw~~
 - ~~minion handling~~